Huddles (app): History

 Byte was officially launched to the public on the iOS and Android platforms in over 40 countries on January 24, 2020, with the tagline "creativity first".
 Additionally, the company has promised a program that intends to compensate creators for their work.
-In the media, Byte has been referred to as a direct competitor to TikTok and Likee, similar video sharing platforms popular with teens.
+In the media Byte was referred to as a direct competitor to TikTok and Likee, similar video sharing platforms popular with teens.

 On January 26, 2021, it was announced that Clash, another short-form video app, would be acquiring Byte.
 The deal was finalized the following month, with both apps merging into a single one called Clash.
 After months of beta testing, Clash was publicly available on App Store on October 12, 2021.
-It became available for Android two months later.
-It is available in 41 languages.
+It became available for Android two months later in 41 languages.

+On May 3, 2023, Huddles announced its discontinuation as a standalone service via a series of tweets and a Medium blog post.
+The company began to remove the Huddles app from the Apple's App Store and Google Play Store in a phased manner, with the process commencing immediately upon announcement.
+According to Huddles, the aim of this decision was to avoid having an inactive login screen visible to users.
+The Medium post titled "Huddles is joining a larger Creator family" provided more context on the development, revealing that Huddles was transitioning towards becoming part of a broader 'Creator family'.
+Further details about what this 'Creator family' entails or how Huddles' integration would unfold were not disclosed in the initial announcement.

 Features

-Huddles allows users to publish videos that are between 2–16 seconds long, either captured through the app or previously recorded and stored on their devices.
-Similarly to other social media platforms, Huddles allows users to follow other accounts.
-New accounts automatically follow Huddles's official account on their service.
-The main home screen features a scrollable feed of content from accounts that the user is following.
-The platform also supports the ability to "like" and "rebyte" videos (Rebyte functionality is no longer available).
+Huddles allowed users to publish videos between 2–16 seconds long, either captured through the app or previously recorded and stored on their devices.
+Similarly to other social media platforms, Huddles allowed users to follow other accounts.
+New accounts automatically followed Huddles's official account on their service.
+The main home screen used to feature a scrollable feed of content from accounts that the user was following.
+The platform also supported the ability to "like" and "rebyte" videos.
 In November 2020, a color customizer and a chat feature were added.
-The app also features a search screen with tiles for popular and latest content along with video categories like comedy, animation and others.
+The app also featured a search screen with tiles for popular and latest content along with video categories like comedy, animation and others.